• HOME

 anime posters goku ghost shell cat

-Some anime inspired prints are listed in the site's shop including: Mokoto and friends from Ghost in the Shell, Tattooed Goku and Kitty anime girl along with other artwork creations by yours truly.
-Each print is individually signed and dated (with the year), and can add a name or sign the back rather than the front if you want to keep it tidy- just add a note in the order box and I'll do my best to accommodate each order :)
+Each print is individually signed and dahttps://www.benkrefta.com/shop/ghost-in-the-shell-print-a3/ted (with the year).
+I'm happy to add a name (e.g. To Tom) or sign the back rather than the front if you want to keep it tidy.
+Just add a note in the order box at the check out stage.
+I'll do my best to accommodate each order :)

-And speaking of shipping and postage costs, it's £3 to send a single print in the UK and £8 to the USA for example.
+And speaking of shipping and postage costs, it's currently £3 to send a single print in the UK. £8 to the USA.
 I don't make any profit on shipping.
 If anything, a small loss but I know how annoying shipping costs can be so want to keep this as low as I can.

 Leave a Reply